jakeprice-me/tech-notes/content/reconnection-issue-sonoff-snzb-02-zigbee2mqtt.md

 ## Post Battery Replacement Issue

-!!! tip
+> [!tip]
-	Don't rush the process, sometimes it takes a minute or so to finish configuring.
+> Don't rush the process, sometimes it takes a minute or so to finish configuring.
 So only follow the below steps if after a few minutes the battery level has not updated.

 I had an issue with a SONOFF SNZB-02 temperature & humidity sensor, after replacing the battery I couldn't get it to reconnect to Zigbee2MQTT without the power column showing a question mark for the battery status.
 As a result it wasn't exposing any results.